-9.2-1 Composition
+9.2.1 Composition

-The Medical Executive Committee shall be comprised of the elected officers of the Medical Staff, the Department Chiefs, immediate Past Chief of Staff, Residency Director, Chief Medical Officer, and ex officio members without vote including HCA Director, the Medical Directors of Ambulatory Care, Specialty Clinics, and Behavioral Health, the Chief Executive Officer, Chief Nursing Executive, Chief Resident and others appointed by the Chief of Staff.
+The Medical Executive Committee shall be comprised of the elected officers of the Medical Staff, the Department Chiefs, immediate Past Chief of Staff, Graduate Medical Education Program's Designated Institutional Officer, Trauma Medical Director, Chief Medical Officer, and ex officio members without vote including the Chief Executive Officer, the Ambulatory Care Chief Executive Officer, Chief Nursing Executive, Chief Resident and others appointed by the Chief of Staff.
 The Chief of Staff shall chair the Medical Executive Committee.
 A majority of the committee shall be physicians.

-9.2-2 Duties
+9.2.2 Duties